 "Daisy!
 Enos!" called Aunt Lavinia.
-"You two best get out here right now on th' double-quick!"
+"You two best get out here right now on the double-quick!"

 The two mischief makers slowly straggled out of their respective rooms to stand before the woman.
 "Daisy Duke, you wipe that smile off your face right this minute.
 Enos Strate, you're about a short stick away from stayin' with your ma' next run.
-Both of y'all are grounded t'morrow to th' kitchen.
-I'm sure I can find somethin' for ya' t' put your talents to other than puttin' frogs in people's beds."
+Both of y'all are grounded tomorrow to the kitchen.
+I'm sure I can find somethin' for you to put your talents to other than puttin' frogs in people's beds."

 "Yes, Aunt Lavinia."

 She watched the two children go back into their rooms before laughing quietly to herself.
-"Luke go an' throw th' poor thing outside, please."
+"Luke go and throw the poor thing outside, please."

 "Huh uh!
 I ain't pickin' that up!"